 Hippos – Cute Looking But Dangerous Mammals

 Remember the ballerina hippos in the Disney movie, “Fantasia?”
 They were agile and adorable.
 In real life, though, hippos are slow, lumbering animals.
-They can run for short distances, but they prefer to spend most of the day floating in rivers and lakes.
+They can run fast for short distances, but they prefer to spend most of the day floating in rivers and lakes.

 In fact, if hippos spend too much time out of the water, their skin gets burned and they become dehydrated.
 You can probably hold your breath for only a few seconds, but hippos can stay underwater for up to 30 minutes.
 Hippos love the water, but they can’t swim.
 They’re much too heavy.
 After all, a male hippo can weigh up to 10,000 pounds!
 Instead, hippos float around, kicking off from the bottom of the river to move themselves.

 - Hippos usually have one baby.
 When the baby is born, it weighs 50 to 110 pounds.
 That’s as much as your average fourth grader.

 - Hippos look cute, but they are one of the most dangerous mammals on earth.
 They have teeth that can be 20 inches long and they are aggressive.

 - These big animals don’t have sweat glands.
 A red liquid comes out of their skin.
 It looks like blood, but it’s not.
 It coats their bodies and keeps them cool.